TEEN-BOOM/Comments-Format/README.md

 # TODO:: [Add :meth:`foo` returning "FoO"]
 ```
 ### Importance and Permission
-Importance is signified by `!` the more exclamtion signs the more urgent.
+Importance is signified by `!` the more exclamation marks the more urgent.
 ```py
 # !!TODO:: [Patch ValueError on SOmethi...]
 ```